Monday, November 1, 2021

 Introduction

-C# is an object-oriented programming (OOP) language in which objects are the centerpiece of programming.
-In OOP, program is written around objects.
-The objects together determine the direction and result of the program.
+C# is an object-oriented programming (OOP) language where objects are the centerpiece of programming.
+In OOP, programs are written around objects.
+The objects collectively determine the flow and outcome of the program.

-In OOP, the object is the fundamental unit of program.
-Just as a building is made up of bricks, similarly, in object-oriented programming, object is the fundamental building block of the program.
-Just as there is a template or mould for making bricks inside a furnace, in the same way, object-oriented programming has templates for creating different type of objects, the template is called class in the OOP language.
+In OOP, an object is the fundamental unit of a program.
+Just as a building is made up of bricks, in object-oriented programming, objects are the foundational building blocks.
+Similarly, just as a template or mold is used to create bricks, object-oriented programming uses templates to create different types of objects.
+These templates are called classes in OOP languages.

 public class Teacher